-Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from yield / interest risk or currency risk) whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-Presently, the Fund is not exposed to any price risk as no equity securities are held by the Fund as at 30 June 2015.
+Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk) whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instrument traded in the market.
+Presently, the Fund is not exposed to equity securities price risk as the Fund does not hold any equity securities as at 30 June 2015.